If reading with your children isn’t a regular habit, try to make it one. Here are compelling reasons why we need to read with kids every day.

-A student who knows more words will have an easier time comprehending material.
-And all it takes is reading often and enough with our kids.
+A student who knows more words will have an advantage understanding material, and all it takes is reading often and enough.

 So, what exactly is enough?
 Just 20 minutes a day is all it takes.
 That can be 20 straight minutes, or different reading sessions throughout the day.
-Want to see just how much this can help?
+Want to see just how much 20 minutes can help?
 Take a look at the graph below:

 Such a huge difference with how many words they learn and where they fall on the scale of success at school.

-Besides speaking with your child about these issues, you can also read with him to help him get through it.
+Besides speaking with your child about these issues, you can also read book to help him get through it.
 Reading gives him ways to cope and shows how other characters deal with the same issues.
 He’ll know he’s not alone, and that others have experienced the same thing.

-It’s one thing to explain these topics to our kids, and another to introduce books about them.
-They allow your child to dive into these issues in depth without being the subject of the conversation.
+It’s one thing to explain these topics, and another to introduce books about them.
+They allow your child to dive into these issues in depth without being the subject of conversation.

-Imagine knowing all that exciting new information just from reading!
+Imagine knowing all that exciting information just from books!

-One of the biggest mistakes we can do is make reading a chore.
-And it’s tempting to do it, especially when we feel pressured or guilty when we don’t read with our kids.
+One of the biggest mistakes we do is make reading a chore.
+It’s tempting to, especially when we feel pressured or guilty when we feel like our kids don’t read enough.

-But reading can and should be a bonding experience between the two of you.
-The close proximity, hearing the same story, the focus on your child.
+But reading can and should be a bonding experience between the two of you—the close proximity, hearing the same story, the focus on your child.
 And sometimes the story itself can inspire awe and entertainment that you now share.
-These are perks that help form a bond.

-This is why it’s important not to treat reading as a chore, or to nag kids to read.
+This is why it’s important not to regard reading as a chore, or to nag kids to read.
 Make it an enjoyable experience so it becomes a treat, not a drag.

 Best of all, reading begets a love of reading.
-And this is the ultimate goal: raising a child with a love of reading and learning.
-Where reading isn’t a means to an end, but the actual experience he treasures.
+This is the ultimate goal: raising a child with a love of reading and learning, where reading isn’t a means to an end, but the actual experience he treasures.

 What can at first be a chore can turn into a lifelong hobby.
 Think about exercise fans who, perhaps at first, dreaded that early morning run or trip to the gym.
 But over time, they benefited from this habit and now find joy in working out.
 The same is true for kids and reading.

-Books can be just as, if not more, entertaining as other typical ways kids spend time.
-And raising a love of reading now will only help cement it further when he’s an adult.
+Books can be just as, if not more, entertaining as other ways kids spend time.
+And raising a love of reading now will only cement it further when he’s an adult.